London NHS drone delivery

 Will I be able to hear the drones from my home/business?

-In our experience, most people do not notice the drones flying overhead.
+From our experience over the first six months, most people do not notice the drones flying overhead.
 The drones fly higher than 70 metres above ground level and can pass extremely quickly at a speed of over 100 km/h.
 While flying, the drone average noise level is lower than city sounds from ground-level and significantly quieter than a car driving by.

 Further information